-Because the acquisition closed shortly prior to the end of the Company's second fiscal quarter, the magnitude of the transaction, and the significant information to be obtained and analyzed, the Company's fair value estimates for all of the acquired assets and liabilities are preliminary and may change during the allowable measurement period, which is up to the point the Company obtains and analyzes the information that existed as of the date of the acquisition necessary to determine the fair values of the assets acquired and liabilities assumed, but in no case to exceed more than one year from the date of acquisition.
+The Company's fair value estimates for all of the acquired assets and liabilities are preliminary and may change during the allowable measurement period, which is up to the point the Company obtains and analyzes the information that existed as of the date of the acquisition necessary to determine the fair values of the assets acquired and liabilities assumed, but in no case to exceed more than one year from the date of acquisition.
 Any subsequent changes to the purchase price allocation during the measurement period will be recorded in the reporting period in which the adjustment amounts are determined.
 Any changes in the fair values of the assets acquired and liabilities assumed during the measurement period may result in material adjustments to goodwill.

 Goodwill represents the excess of the purchase price over the fair value of assets acquired and liabilities assumed.
-The Company believes that the acquisition of Telephonics will strengthen the Company's differentiated position in the Aerospace and Defense market and complement existing RF and microwave business.
+During the quarter ended October 3, 2022, the Company increased goodwill by \$14,803 due to an adjustment to the assessment of fair value for certain acquired inventories, property, plant and equipment, various other assets and liabilities.
+The adjustments did not have a material impact to the consolidated condensed statements of operations of the Company.
+The Company believes that the acquisition of Telephonics will strengthen the Company's differentiated position in the Aerospace and Defense market and complement existing RF and microwave businesses.
 The Company believes that these factors support the amount of goodwill recognized as a result of the purchase price paid for Telephonics, in relation to other acquired tangible and intangible assets.
 The goodwill acquired in the acquisition is not deductible for income tax purposes.